Dream Chronicles: Reception and influences

 John Bardinelli of Jay Is Games said in his review of The Chosen Child: "The latest instalment in the Dream Chronicles series ... [is] as breathtakingly brilliant as everyone would expect.
 A little bit of hidden object finding, a little bit of puzzle solving, and a whole lot of adventuring can be found in this superb sequel, along with some of the most gorgeous scenery you've seen since looking out your own window (assuming you live in a fantasy world with fairies, fountains, and vibrant gardens). ...
 These [Dream Chronicles] titles just keep getting better and better.
 It's a perfect blend of object finding and adventure gameplay, and the puzzles are constructed so cleverly you might even giggle when you think of the solution.
 And I swear you'll melt from the combination of the gorgeous visuals and enchanting music".
 In late 2009, The Chosen Child was placed at number two 2009 customer favourites by Big Fish Games.

 Criticism generally focuses on the first and fourth games, for their short length.
-Gamezebo's Erin Bell once stated: "The length is disappointing when compared to other adventure games, even while acknowledging the attention to detail that care that KatGames put into every scene and puzzle".
+Gamezebos Erin Bell once stated: "The length is disappointing when compared to other adventure games, even while acknowledging the attention to detail that care that KatGames put into every scene and puzzle".

 As of July 2009, the first three games had been downloaded more than 30 million times.

 The second trilogy Lyra's Destiny, started with The Book of Air.
 Though the game proved to be another commercial success, it garnered many lukewarm reviews, which criticized it for not matching the standards of the previous games.
 Some reviews praised its Dream Chronicles-trademarked high-quality production values and tricky gameplay, while negative reviews focused on its short length (only 16 main scenes, shorter than the original Dream Chronicles) and some repetitive puzzles.

 As PlayFirst had initially announced and The Book of Waters final scenes implied, there would be a sequel called Dream Chronicles: The Book of Fire to be released, but soon after The Book of Water was released, since July 2011, PlayFirst canceled releasing casual games on PC/Mac platforms in order to focus on its growing mobile gaming market.
 Because PlayFirst holds Dream Chronicles trademarks, KatGames must have their approval in order to develop a new sequel, thus KatGames had to move on with other projects.
 Due to that cancellation, The Book of Fire will not be developed and released, and The Book of Water was the last collaboration between PlayFirst and KatGames.
 Furthermore, due to that early cancellation, the game's development time was cut short to fit PlayFirst's game schedule.
 KatGames had to reuse several previous games' scenes, background music, and sound effects.
 The animation was not designed in 3D as KatGames did in previous games.
 Some puzzles were also cut short and lacked difficulty towards the end and even the same voice-over was used for both Lyra and Faye; thus, overall making The Book of Water felt unfinished and simplistic.